kmezhoud/bioCancer/README.md

 ## Acknowledgment

-CancerPortal is inspired from [radiant](https://github.com/vnijs/radiant).
+bioCancer is inspired from [radiant](https://github.com/vnijs/radiant).
 I would like to thank <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank"> Dr. Vincent Nijs</a> for sharing his work for R community.

 ## License

-CancerPortal is licensed under the <a href="http://www.tldrlegal.com/l/AGPL3" target="\_blank">AGPLv3</a>.
-The documentation and videos on this site and the radiant help files are licensed under the creative commons attribution, non-commercial, share-alike license <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank">CC-NC-SA</a>.
+bioCancer is licensed under the <a href="http://www.tldrlegal.com/l/AGPL3" target="\_blank">AGPLv3</a>.
+The documentation and videos on this site and the bioCancer help files are licensed under the creative commons attribution, non-commercial, share-alike license <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank">CC-NC-SA</a>.

 As a summary, the AGPLv3 license requires, attribution, including copyright and license information in copies of the software, stating changes if the code is modified, and disclosure of all source code.